Theatre Arts

 Undergraduate Program Information

 With strong emphases in acting, musical theater, new works and design/technical theatre, the program prepares students for graduate study, life in the profession, or a myriad of related job fields.
 Students gain practical experience through a wide array of courses designed to expose them to the varied aspects and job positions involved in theatrical production.
-Additional experience is gained via work on our public productions.
+Practical experience is gained via work on our public productions.
 The faculty is augmented by nationally-renowned guest theatre artists.

 A minimum of 62 credits with a grade of C- or higher in theatre arts is required for the major.
 Theatre Arts does not require a second language.